kavon/llvm-statepoint-utils/README.md

 #### how to build and use

-**NOTE: This code depends on a patch not yet merged into LLVM (see: https://reviews.llvm.org/D23487 )**
+*NOTE:* This code depends on a patch only available LLVM 4.0 or later (see: https://reviews.llvm.org/D23487 )

 1. Run ``make``
 2. Look inside ``dist`` and you should see a library file and a header file